knud/HackED2020Workshop/README.md

-# IFFT Relay
+# IFTTT Relay

-install bluepy github.com/IanHarvey/bluepy

-install PyInquirer github.com/CITGuru/PyInquirer
+See the presentation.